The New Default. Your hub for building smart, fast, and sustainable AI software

 Marketing mix follows the audience.
 Before picking tactics, answer four questions: where do your potential users spend time online and offline, who do they follow, what do they read or watch, and what format do they respond to?

-• App Store Optimization — follow the Apple and Google Play submission guidelines to avoid rejection and get ranked
+App Store Optimization follows the Apple and Google Play submission guidelines to avoid rejection and get ranked.

 Whatever mix you pick, a dedicated landing page is non-negotiable – it's where search traffic, ad traffic, and referrals all land before converting to installs.

-• Compliance — privacy regulation (GDPR, CCPA, and newer AI-specific rules) is a hard requirement, not a post-launch cleanup.
+Compliance covers privacy regulation (GDPR, CCPA, and emerging AI-specific rules) as a hard requirement, not a post-launch cleanup.
+Getting caught retrofitting compliance is significantly more expensive than building for it from the start.

-• Scalability — backend, analytics, and support processes have to hold up when a viral moment hits.
+Scalability means the backend, analytics, and support processes have to hold up when a viral moment hits – infrastructure surprises at growth time kill the growth.

-• Validate the problem with real users before writing code — it's the single biggest lever on success.
+• Validate the problem with real users before writing code – CB Insights found product-market fit failure is the single most common cause of startup collapse, cited by 42% of failed companies.

-• Default to cross-platform (Flutter, React Native, Kotlin Multiplatform) unless a specific constraint demands native.
+• Default to cross-platform (Flutter, React Native, Kotlin Multiplatform) unless a specific technical constraint demands native.
+The performance gap has closed for most product categories.

-• Match platform choice to your revenue model: Android for reach, iOS for consumer spend.
+• Match platform choice to your revenue model: Android for reach in volume and emerging markets, iOS for consumer spend and subscription revenue.

 • Ship a beta, instrument it, and let data – not opinion – drive the post-launch roadmap.